hillscott/pfsense-hwbuilds/MidLevelBuild.md

  * Enable DNS Log (if you like)
  * Enable Stats Log (useful)
  * Block Offenders - You want this on.
 I recommend IPS Mode: "Legacy" on this hardware.
 I had random reboots with Inline on the RealTek hardware
- * Max Pending Packets: 2048 (the default is too low)
+ * Max Pending Packets: 1024 (this was the default at last check - I've recommened higher values in the past, but I've landed back here for stability reasons.)

 **WAN Categories**
  * CHECK Auto-enable rules required for checked flowbits